snivets/PodcastChapterEditor/Readme.md

 I plan to put this on the Windows Store when it's slightly more feature-complete; right now it's in the hardening phase.

-_This tool is majorly indebted to the [ATL audio library available](https://github.com/Zeugma440/atldotnet), which is wonderful and makes the backend of this rather straightforward._
+_This tool is majorly indebted to the [ATL.NET audio library](https://github.com/Zeugma440/atldotnet), which is wonderful and makes the backend of this rather straightforward._